What is good code?

 Some would talk about development, maintenance, testing… But this is not an interesting way to break things down.
 Development and maintenance have a lot in common.
 Even testing involves writing and reading code.
 And all three activities involve typing, understanding, and coordination.

 It is generally admitted that we spend much more time thinking about our code than we do typing it down.
 I still find it interesting however, because it provides an obvious lower bound.
 Code cannot cost less than the time taken to type it.

 Imagine a 20,000 lines program.
 By current standards, this is not a big program.
 If you were to print it, it would fit in a medium-sized book: 400 pages, 50 lines per page.
 Prose would typically have about 12 words per line, but lines of code are shorter.
 Let's say 6 words per line.
 That's 120,000 words.

 Assuming you type 50 words per minute (a fair speed), typing it all down would take 40 hours.
 A full work week of mindless typing, and the program is not even "big".
-I say current standards are insane.
+(Our perception of "big" is insane.)